tcalmant/ipopo/docs/tutorials/rsa_xmrpc.rst

 .. code-block:: python

    @ComponentFactory("helloimpl-xmlrpc-factory")
    @Provides(
        "org.eclipse.ecf.examples.hello.IHello"
    )
    @Instantiate(
        "helloimpl-xmlrpc",
        {
-           "service.intents": ["osgi.async"],  # Required to use osgi.async intent
+           # uncomment to automatically export upon creation
+           # "service.exported.interfaces":"*",
            "osgi.basic.timeout": 60000,
        },
    )
    class XmlRpcHelloImpl(HelloImpl):
        pass

 The XmlRpcHelloImpl class has no body/implementation as it inherits it's implementation from the HelloImpl class, which we will discuss in a moment.

-The important parts of this class declaration for remote services are @Provides class decorator and the 'service.intents' and 'osgi.basic.timeout' properties in the @Instantiate decorator.
+The important parts of this class declaration for remote services are @Provides class decorator and the commented-out **service.exported.interfaces** and **osgi.basic.timeout** properties in the @Instantiate decorator.

-The @Provides class decorator gives the **name** of the service provided by this instance.
-This is the name that consumers use to get access to this service, even if it's local-only (i.e. not a remote service).
+The @Provides class decorator gives the **name** of the service specification provided by this instance.
+This is the name that both local and remote consumers use to lookup this service, even if it's local-only (i.e. not a remote service).
+In this case, since the original IHello interface is a java interface class, the fully-qualified name of the `interface class is used <https://github.com/ECF/Py4j-RemoteServicesProvider/blob/master/examples/org.eclipse.ecf.examples.hello/src/org/eclipse/ecf/examples/hello/IHello.java>`.
+For an example of Java<->Python remote services see `this tutorial <https://github.com/tcalmant/ipopo/blob/rsa-integration/docs/tutorials/rsa_pythonjava.rst>`.

+For Python-only remote services it's not really necessary for this service specification be the name of a Java class, any unique String could have been used.

-The 'service.intents' property is a standardized service property defined in the `OSGi R7 Remote Services Chapter 100 <https://osgi.org/specification/osgi.cmpn/7.0.0/service.remoteservices.html>`.   'osgi.basic.timeout' gives a maximum time (milliseconds) that the consumer will wait for a response.
+The **osgi.basic.timeout** is an optional property that gives a maximum time (in milliseconds) that the consumer will wait for a response before timing out.

+The **service.exported.interfaces** property is a `required property for remote service export <https://osgi.org/specification/osgi.cmpn/7.0.0/service.remoteservices.html#i1710847>`.
+If one wants to have a remote service exported immediately upon instantiation and registration as an iPOPO service, this property can be set to value '*' which means to export all service interfaces.

+The **service.exported.interfaces** property is commented out so that it is **not** exported immediately upon instantiation and registration.
+Instead, for this tutorial the export is performed via iPOPO console commands.
+If these comments were to be removed, the RSA impl will export this service as soon as it is instantiated and registered, making it unnecessary to explicitly export the service as shown in **Exporting the XmlRpcHelloImpl as a Remote Service** section below.

 The HelloImpl Implementation
 ============================